What is a voluntary workcamp? How can I participate?

 Criminal record extract

 In some cases, the volunteer needs to send a criminal record extract to KVT office after being accepted.
 This is generally when the volunteer will be working with children, youth or people with special needs.
-The extract costs 12 euros in Finland.
+The extract costs 6 or 12 euros in Finland.
 After the acceptance, KVT will send the volunteer further instructions on how to order the extract.